jbelyeu/SV-plaudit/README.md

 `-r` Flag to randomize the display order of images in the PlotCritic website on reload.
 If ommitted images display in the same order each time

+'R' Metadata fields for downstream analysis of the scoring results (if not selected, defaults to a set of fields matching those used by samplot)

+'S' Summary metadata fields to show in the web-based report page.
+Must also be in the report fields (-R)

 If the curation question and answers are not set, defaults are as follows:
 ```
 Question:
 "Does the top sample support the variant type shown?
 If so, does it appear to be a de novo mutation?
 Choose one answer from below or type the corresponding letter key."